OlivierLD/raspberry-coffee/opencv/README.md

 ---

-Interactive, transforming images returned by the camera.
+Interactive, transforming images returned by the camera in real time.
 ```
  ../gradlew runOlivSwingCamera
 ```